stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 The goal of `countmissingtool` is to simplify the assessment of missing data across groups.
-The `count_all_missing_by_group()` function counts missing values by group across, and returns a summary table with one row per group for quick insights.
+The `count_all_missing_by_group()` function counts missing values by group across all columns, and returns a summary table with one row per group for quick insights.

 ## Installation Instructions